Bonus Material: 7 Day Toddler Meal Plan (with easy meal ideas for picky toddlers!)

-You can also use this time to ask questions about colour, if it is smooth or soft, or any other fun sensory questions you can think of – don’t be scared to be creative!
+You can also use this time to ask questions about color, if it’s smooth or soft, or any other fun sensory questions you can think of – don’t be scared to be creative!
 I used to ask my boys all the time to find different foods based on the description… “Can you find me a purple vegetable in this aisle?”.
 It made grocery shopping more fun and had them forming positive interactions with foods.

-If you took anything from this blog post today, I hope that is it to not underestimate the value of food play and how encouraging your toddler to explore their food can be a game changer!
+If you took anything from this blog post today, I hope that it’s not to underestimate the value of trying some food play ideas, and how encouraging your toddler to explore their food can be a game changer!
 Food exploration is so important that I have an entire module on it in my Feeding Toddlers online course.

 It takes you step-by-step through how to initiate food exploration games at the table, with over 60 ideas and two food exploration worksheets to make it a fun activity for your toddler….all without them even realizing it’s moving them closer to the goal of eating!